-Tao Porchon-Lynch exudes kindness, energy and poise, and energizes all those around her.
+Tao Porchon-Lynch exuded kindness, energy and poise, and energized all those around her.

-She also has an immense sense of fun.
+She also had an immense sense of fun.
 I’ve already told you about her heels.
-She wears them all the time, except on the yoga mat, even at 98!
+She wore them all the time, except on the yoga mat, even at 98!
 She talked of how they stretch out her foot perfectly.
 She also told me she even took them with her to walk up to Machu Picchu.
 How bonkers is that!

 I was lucky enough to meet her again that same year in London.
 Such a beautiful soul.
 The world was a better place having you in it Tao.
 Dance forever.